 On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
 The writing will be evaluated to determine if students can demonstrate a basic knowledge of fundamental principles of theory as it relates to a given course.
-At least 90% of students sampled will score a 4 (competent-to-strong) or higher on the evaluation.
+At least 98% of students sampled will score a 3 (competency) or higher on the evaluation.

-Analysis: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were refined to increase instruction in the fundamental principles of theory and how to apply it in their work in each course and across our curriculum.
+Analysis: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses were refined to increase instruction in the fundamental principles of theory and how to apply it in their work in each course and across our curriculum.
 Training sessions were held with instructors on ways to better integrate theory into their courses and assignments.

-As a result, in AC 2021-2022, the target was not met, with 47 out of 65 (72%) student projects being judged as competent-to-strong or higher in demonstrating the student's ability to use theory to inform their analysis and argumentation.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, which accounts for the target not being met.
+As a result, in AC 2020-21, the target was met, with 30 out of 30 (100%) student projects being judged as competent or higher in demonstrating the student's ability to use theory to inform their analysis and argumentation.
+This represents a 2.78% increase from the previous year.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase instruction in the fundamental principles of theory and how to apply it in their work in each course and across our curriculum.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2021-2022.
+Decision: In AC 2020-2021, the target was met.
+Based on the analysis of the AC 2020-2021 results, in AC 2021-2022, faculty will attend a professional development session on how to include teaching theory across our curriculum in both in-person and online courses.
+The target will be set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2020-2021.